daveonduty006/minesweeperv3/ReadMe.md

 [Maxime Bellavance](https://github.com/Maxb416)

-A very big thank you to our teacher [Keven Presseau St-Laurent](https://github.com/kpresseau) for his wise guidance and epic patience shown in face of asinine newbie questions and shady excuses.
+A very big thank you to our teacher [Keven Presseau St-Laurent](https://github.com/kpresseau) for his wise guidance, epic patience shown in the face of asinine newbie questions and comprehension in face of out-of-school life events for some of us.

 ## Licence